maia-score/documentation/docs/paths/datasources/{id}/delete.md

 ---
 id: deleteDatasource
 slug: datasources-id-delete
-title: Delete a single datasources record
+title: Delete a single Datasource record
 sidebar_label: DELETE
 description: Removes the connection with a data source and erases login information.
 Please note that a reference of the data source will remain to ensure consistence about data origin on customer and payment records, but data source cannot be longer used or accessed.
 ---